speedskater/babel-plugin-rewire/README.md

 * 0.1.1 Bugfix: moved to peer dependencies
 * 0.1.2 Added \_\_set\_\_ and \_\_get\_\_ to provide compatibility with rewire.js
 * 0.1.3 Added handling for the export of named declarations like classes or functions
+* 0.1.4 Fixed variable handling and used renaming of scope variables.
+Further removed global identifiers to prevent memory leaks.

 ## License